photography-mismasphotography-mismasphotography-mismasphotography-mismas

 lomography, petzval 58mm, Canon EOS 5D Mk4

-When I finally arrived to the capital city- Kathmandu and stepped out of the airport a whole new world opened in front of my eyes.
+When I finally arrived in the capital city – Kathmandu and stepped out of the airport, a whole new world unfurled before my eyes.

 , Canon EOS 5D Mk4

-I just stood there, completely mesmerized by the chaos around me.
+I found myself standing there, completely captivated by the storm of chaos unfolding before me.

 , Canon EOS 5D Mk4

-Dust and pollution, busy traffic, cars, scooters, rickshaws, honking horns, jaywalking pedestrians were blurring my sight.
+Dust and pollution, busy traffic, cars, scooters, rickshaws, honking horns, and jaywalking pedestrians blurred my sight.

 , Canon EOS 5D Mk4